 The Different Pathways to Recovery

-The multiple paths to recovery are as different as the people who walk them.
+The multiple pathways to recovery are as different as the people who walk them.
 Individuals choose their Recovery approach based on a number of different factors, including:

 - Cultural and religious values